Roopana/Distributed-Systems/Bulletin Board/readme.md

 ### c) Implement Read-your-Write consistency
 For this, suppose a client C posts an article or reply to a specific server S1.
 Later, if the client C connects to a different server S2 and does a read or choose, they are guaranteed to see the prior updates.
 You can use the local-write protocol.
 Measure the cost of client operations and compare.

-For all consistency policies, measure the cost of client operations, and compare across the policies.
+##### For all consistency policies, measure the cost of client operations, and compare across the policies.

 Done Early?
-Try this for no extra credit:
+Try this :
 ### d) Fault tolerance
 Allow the coordinator to fail and hold a leader election to determine a new coordinator.
 ### e) Consistency protocol